MERGE: Minimal Expression-Replacement GEneralization Test for Natural Language Inference: Methodology

-With constraints (i) and (iii), suggested words are more felicitous than the original $w_i$, while preserving syntactic structure and WO.
-For instance, `girl' from \autoref{fig:examplefiltering} as a replacement for `running' results in an implausible variant, with different syntax, and a possible non-preserved original label.
-Similarly, low probability suggestions might affect fluency and cause a similar effect of non-preserving the original label. (ii) excludes potential cases in which substituting a shared word like \emph{boy} with one like \emph{dog} in `two dogs and a boy swim', changes the initial entailment relation from entailing `only one boy swims' to contradicting it.\footnote{ However, variants with incorrect inference labels are still possible, although improbable.
-For example, replacing `boy' with `animal' in the aforementioned sentence results in an incorrect entailment label. }
+With constraints (i) and (iii), $r$ is expected to be more felicitous than $o$ in $S$ and to preserve the syntactic structure of $S$.
+Constraint (ii) avoids label non-preserving changes, e.g. from entailment to contradiction when substituting words like `boy' with `poodle' in a problem with $p$ `two poodles and a boy swim' and $h$ `only one boy swims'.\footnote{ Despite having (ii), variants with incorrect inference labels remain possible, although improbable, e.g., the replacement `dog' results in an incorrect label. }

-Note that the suggestion set from $\mlm_j$ for a word $w$, with multiple occurrences in $S$, is defined as:
+The replacement set from $\mlm_j$ for a word $o$, with multiple occurrences in $S$, is defined as: